 - Involve a detailed analysis of the working environment

-- Individual support programme's are drawn up
+- Individual support programmes are drawn up

 - Possible adjustments are explored through consultation.